 Even with the best intentions, a few common missteps can leave your garden vulnerable to those fluffy-tailed invaders.
 Protecting your plants isn't just about what you do, but also how you do it.
 Let's walk through some of the most frequent mistakes gardeners make so you can sidestep them and keep your harvest safe.
 Avoiding these simple errors helps you create a much more effective defense that gives you peace of mind.

-Setting Up Your Fence Incorrectly
+Mistake #1: Installing Your Fence Incorrectly

 A fence is your first line of defense, but only if it’s installed correctly.
 A common mistake is choosing a fence that’s too short—it should be at least three feet high to stop jumpers.
 Another error is forgetting that rabbits are expert diggers.
 If your fence just sits on the soil, a determined rabbit will burrow right underneath.
 To prevent this, you need to bury the fence at least six inches deep, creating a barrier they can't easily bypass.